feniljain/knowledge-base/life/README.md

 - What worries you, masters you
 - The best learners are the people who push through the discomfort of being objectively bad at something
 - I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.
+- Life isnt just sayonaras, when we meet, it becomes human life

 ## Books: